 Having your parental rights taken away can make a parent feel like they no longer have any control over their child’s future.
 You can think of nothing else but your child and the kind of family he or she is with.
 You may be thinking: Is my child safe?
-Are parents too strict or too permissive?
+Is the family too strict or too permissive?
 Would they be open to my child visiting with me?
 Will they want to adopt my child, or will my child move from home to home?

-But as a birth parent, until the court has actually terminated your parental rights, you have decision-making power.
+But as a birth parent, until the court has actually terminated your parental rights, you have decision-making power and the right to choose private adoption.
 Statute F.S.
 63.082(6)(a) states:

-If a parent executes a consent for the placement of a minor with an adoption entity or qualified prospective adoptive parents and the minor child is in the custody of the department, but parental rights have not yet been terminated, the adoption consent is valid, binding, and enforceable by the court.
+If a parent executes a consent for the placement of a minor with an adoption entity or qualified prospective adoptive parents and the minor child is in the custody of the department, but parental rights have not yet been terminated by the court, the adoption consent is valid, binding, and enforceable by the court.

-When a birth parent consents to a private adoption while the child is in state custody, and “intervention” must take place in order for the child to be adopted privately.
-With adoption intervention, birth parents are able to design an adoption plan for their child, including choosing: if the family has children already if it is a traditional family, a single-parent home, or even a same-sex couple.
+When a birth parent consents to a private adoption while the child is in state custody, an “intervention” must take place in order for the child to be adopted privately.
+With adoption intervention, birth parents are able to design an adoption plan for their child, including choosing a family for their child.
+Birth parents can choose if the family has children already, if they are a traditional family, a single-parent home, or a same-sex couple.
 Birth parents may even be able to negotiate a communication agreement with the adoptive parents to include a schedule to receive pictures, updates, and perhaps even visitation with the child.

 Adoption intervention, however, is not always appropriate.
 Considerations, including whether it is best for the child to be removed from the current foster home, should be made.
 If the child’s foster family has maintained custody for some time and expressed a desire to adopt, consenting to the foster family adopting, with an agreement for continued communication, maybe in the best interests of the child.